Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Dog treats should be given in moderation to prevent tummy upset and should never be used as a replacement for dog food considering that they are not nutritionally balanced.
 Treats should not surpass more than 10 percent of your pet’s daily caloric intake.
 When using treats for training, I like to split a treat in several bite-size pieces so to reduce calories.
 These still work very well to make the point of a job well done!

 There are many treats for dogs on the market nowadays.
-Avoid cheap treats that come from China, USA-based treats by popular brands are a much safer option.
+Avoid cheap treats that come from China; USA-based treats by popular brands are a much safer option.
 Look for treats that are appealing to your pup, contain quality ingredients, are moderate to low in calories, consistent in ingredients and avoid discounted supermarket brands, points out veterinarian Dr. Debra Primovic.
-Some brands are specifically formulated for puppies under 1 year and the best ones are made with premium, all natural ingredients, free from artificial colors and flavors.
+Some brands are specifically formulated for puppies under 1 year and the best ones are made with premium, all-natural ingredients, free from artificial colors and flavors.

-Treat bag: This is a bag that clips to your belt and that will enclose your tasty treats.
+This is a bag that clips to your belt and that will enclose your tasty treats.
 Many pups find treats bags irresistible so you may deal with some jumping and attempts to grab it.
-Use this at your advantage for training good manners: when your pup tries to grab it, place your hand over it and say "leave it" as you turn around and ignore your pup for a few seconds.
+Use this to your advantage for training good manners: when your pup tries to grab it, place your hand over it and say "leave it" as you turn around and ignore your pup for a few seconds.
 If your pup keeps "pestering you," leave the room for a bit.

 Once your pup is calm, turn around or come back, ask your pup to sit and feed him a tasty treat.
 Teach your pup that he will need to perform behaviors to earn treats and he can't just get them for "free" when it's time for training.